ocaml-multicore/effects-examples/README.md

 * [A solution to the Same Fringe Problem](https://github.com/ocaml-multicore/effects-examples/blob/master/fringe.ml)
 * [Reverse-mode Algorithmic Differentiation](https://github.com/ocaml-multicore/effects-examples/blob/master/algorithmic_differentiation.ml)

 The original implementation of Multicore OCaml allowed a user to `Obj.clone_continuation`.
-This has been removed, the examples that used this have been archived into the `multishot` directory.
+This has been removed, the examples that used this are in the `multishot` directory.
 [See this conversation about the removal of this feature](https://discuss.ocaml.org/t/multi-shot-continuations-gone-forever/9072).
+They now use the [ocaml-multicont](https://github.com/dhil/ocaml-multicont) library.

 * [Delimcc encoding](https://github.com/ocaml-multicore/effects-examples/blob/master/multishot/delimcc.ml)
 * [Nondeterminism](https://github.com/ocaml-multicore/effects-examples/blob/master/multishot/nondeterminism.ml)